kryoz/llama-strix-halo/README.md

 If you've got this miniPC with v1.12 BIOS you probably was annoyed by minimum of UMA setting 2Gb RAM.

-In prev versions of the firmware there was even 512M so it's about 1.5Gb of RAM which has become unusable.

 You can examine list of firmwares [here](https://strixhalo.wiki/Hardware/Boards/Sixunited_AXB35/Firmware)
 ---
 **!!!DO NOT EVEN TRY TO FLASH v1.05 IF YOU HAD v1.12 FROM FACTORY!!!**